Skip to main content

 LOW AVAILABILITY

-Vegan options limited - Libyan cuisine relies on meat, dairy, butter.
-Naturally vegan: vegetable couscous (confirm no butter), imbakbaka with tomato sauce (no meat), salads, olives, dates, fresh fruits.
-Challenges: Butter, ghee commonly used, yogurt accompaniments, meat stock in soups.
-Tripoli international restaurants may accommodate vegan requests.
-Communicate: "La akul lahma, halib, bayd, ay muntaj haywani" (I dont eat meat, milk, eggs, any animal product).
-Self-catering easiest - souks sell fresh vegetables, olive oil, grains, legumes.
+Vegan eating is harder, since the cooking leans on meat, dairy, and butter.
+Some things are vegan by default: vegetable couscous (check there is no butter), imbakbaka in plain tomato sauce, salads, olives, dates, and fresh fruit.
+Watch out for butter and ghee, yogurt served alongside dishes, and meat stock in soups.
+International restaurants in Tripoli may work with vegan requests.
+To explain, say "La akul lahma, halib, bayd, ay muntaj haywani" (I do not eat meat, milk, eggs, or any animal product).
+Cooking for yourself is simplest, as souks sell fresh vegetables, olive oil, grains, and legumes.

 gluten-free